BrewBench/monitor/README.md

 <img src="img/brewbench.png?raw=true" alt="BrewBench logo" title="BrewBench" align="right" />

-Is an Arduino Yun brew monitor
+Is an Arduino Yun brew monitor that uses the Arduino REST API to interface with thermistors connected to the analog ports.

-Currently will monitor [Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor) temperature sensors on ports A0, A1, A2
+See [Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor) for wiring these up on analog ports.

 ## Setup the Arduino

-* Connect it to your WiFi (see [ArduinoYun](https://www.arduino.cc/en/Guide/ArduinoYun))
+* Connect it to your WiFi (see [ArduinoYun](https://www.arduino.cc/en/Guide/ArduinoYun#toc14))
-* Enable the REST API (see [ArduinoYun](https://www.arduino.cc/en/Guide/ArduinoYun))
+* Enable the REST API (see [ArduinoYun](https://www.arduino.cc/en/Guide/ArduinoYun#toc5))
 * Upload the [Arduino sketch](arduino/BrewBench/BrewBench.ino)

 ## Clone this repo and copy the code to your Arduino